Centre Manager - Community Kids Melton

 I make them feel comfortable by showing myself to be relatable, making them laugh and relax when they first enter.
 I draw on my own experience as a first-time mother to ensure I give them easily understandable information, and clear directions to get set up with the centre.
 I run through the important aspects of the enrolment form and show them how to find the information required through step-by-step instruction guides.

 Fun fact about me is, I have played the flute since I was 11.
 I have a 2-year-old and two very energetic staffies.

-Welcome to Community Kids Melton.
+I look forward to welcoming your family to Community Kids Melton.